 Why Do Mice Come Out During the Day?
 5 Reasons Here

-There are some prevalent reasons why you will see a mouse during the day.
+There are some prevalent reasons you will see a mouse during the day.
 It isn’t because they like the sun either!
-In fact, mice do not really like to come out in the light because they feel too exposed.
+Mice do not want to come out in the light because they feel too exposed.

-Let’s get onto the 5 reasons why you might see a mouse during the day.
+Let’s get onto the 5 reasons you might see a mouse during the day.